About Why Am I Losing Hair

 Which Remedy Helps Against Hair Loss

-New products have regularly been launched that promise to combat hair loss.
+New products have regularly been launched online that promise to combat hair loss.
 However, doctors advise against such self-treatment.
 Firstly, there is no evidence that most of these hair restorers can reduce hair loss, and they can also have serious side effects.
 The active ingredient finasteride, for example, which many doctors have prescribed for hair loss, can cause severe depression and erectile dysfunction, including impotence, in patients.
 Often there is no need for medical treatment because hair loss can only be temporary or part of the natural aging process.

 Whether therapy is necessary depends on the type and cause of the hair loss.
 There are three primary forms between which medicine distinguishes.